You’re in UX design now? How did it happen that quickly?

 Catching up with old friends one night, I didn’t expect this comment.
-To them, my job, appearance, and general life trajectory has changed vastly since they last saw me.
-It came as a surprise because all the changes – becoming a UX Designer, picking up random skills – felt rather slow and gradual to me.
+To them, my career trajectory changed vastly since they last saw me.
+It came as a surprise because all the changes – becoming a UX Designer, picking up design skills – felt rather slow and gradual to me.

 But that’s the power of compounded change over time.
 Similarly, I can’t believe how much my friends have changed.
 There’s the friend who: